NexPlayer/Android-SDK/Agama.md

 #### void setProperty (com.nexstreaming.nexplayerengine.NexAgamaClient.AGAMA_PROPERTY key,int value) throws IllegalArgumentException

-This method sets the value of any *integer* property for the Agama client module in NexPlayer™.
+This method sets the value of any *integer* property for the Agama client module in NexPlayer.

 **Parameters**